2222zz/osu-custom-overlay/README.md

 # gosumemory-theme in mania mode
-This is only working in mania mode.
-It doesn't work normally in other modes
+This is made to be used in mania, and it may not work on other modes.

-How to Use gosumemory : https://github.com/l3lackShark/gosumemory
+How to use gosumemory : https://github.com/l3lackShark/gosumemory

-Made By **2ky(@s2skky)** and Thanks **B-Force(inteliser)** for help me to make'simple_leaderboard'
+Made by **2ky (@s2skky)** and thanks to **B-Force (inteliser)** for helping me to make "simple_leaderboard"

+Special thanks to **riunosk** for polishing up 'README.md'.

 ## Current released theme